-I’ve said before on multiple occasions that I’m not really a fan of post processing for post processing’s sake, but I do tend to find myself processing photos of models a little bit more then any other sort of photography.
-The reason behind this is that there’s lots of small changes that you can do to help your photos look better, in just a matter of minutes.
+I do, however, tend to find myself processing photos of models more often than any other sort of photography.
+The reason for this is that there are a lot of small changes to be made, that do help your photos look better, that can be executed in just a few minutes.

-Each step below is accompanied by a photo, but if you’re struggling to see a difference then there’s a slideshow at the bottom of the page to help.
-It’s important that all the steps below are done in order because they affect each other in different ways.
+Each step below is accompanied by a photo but, if you’re struggling to see a difference, there’s a slideshow at the bottom of the page to help.
+It’s important that the steps below are done in order because they affect each other in different ways.

 Step 1 – Retouch